Discover my current regimen (since August 2015) more info

 Selenium Sulfide vs Zinc Pyrithione - Term Usage Over Time

-How Selenium Sulfide is Believed to Relieve Seborrheic Dermatitis
+How Selenium Sulfide Works to Combat Seborrheic Dermatitis

-One study that examined the weekly usage of selenium sulfide for a full year showed normal urinary selenium levels [7].
-These results imply that significant amounts of selenium are not absorbed through the skin.
-This study was limited to 16 participants using a 1% selenium sulfide shampoo only once a week.
+A year-long study monitoring weekly selenium sulfide use found normal urinary selenium levels in participants [7].
+This suggests minimal selenium absorption through the skin.
+However, this study was small, involving only 16 participants using a 1% selenium sulfide shampoo once a week.

 2.5% Selenium Sulfide Seborrheic Dermatitis Treatment - Urine Concentration During Treatment